JavaScript is required

 • the actions taken by the service.

-For example, if the service refused an authorised nominee named in the child’s enrolment record to collect the child from the service as they were under the influence of alcohol, what action was taken to ensure that the child was collected.
+For example, if the service refused to let an authorised nominee named in the child’s enrolment record collect the child from the service as they were under the influence of alcohol.
+The service should record all these details and what action was taken to ensure that the child was collected safely.

 Policy documentation

-The service’s acceptance or refusal of authorisations policy can be a stand-alone policy, or it may be incorporated into other relevant policies required under regulation 168, National Regulations.
+The service’s acceptance or refusal of authorisations policy can be a stand-alone policy, or it may be incorporated into other relevant policies required under regulation 168 of the National Regulations.

-Not all of the authorisations will apply to all service types:
+Not all authorisations will apply to all service types:

-• if the service does not allow self-administration in their medical conditions policy then no policy in relation to the acceptance or refusal of self-administration of medication is not required
+• If the service does not allow self-administration in their medical conditions policy, then reference in relation to the acceptance or refusal of self-administration of medication is not required.

-• services that do not have children over preschool age would not be expected to have a policy in relation to the acceptance and refusal of authorisations to self-administer medication, however a service with school age children may consider including one.
+• Services that do not have school-aged children would not be expected to have practices for the acceptance and refusal of authorisations to self-administer medication in their medical conditions policy.
+A service with school age children may consider including one.

-For more information required under the NQF refer to Policies and Procedures.
+For more information required under the NQF, refer to Policies and procedures in early childhood services.

 Updated